hidehiroanto/hanto-dojo/lectures/lecture-4/DESCRIPTION.md

 On 10 July 2022, YouTube took down two of the channel's streams ("beats to relax/study to" and "beats to chill/sleep to") after receiving a Digital Millennium Copyright Act takedown request from Malaysian record label FMC Music Sdn Bhd.
 The two streams had nearly 800 million combined views and had been streaming continuously for about 21,000 hours each.
 YouTube later confirmed that the copyright infringement claims were "abusive" and that the claimant's channel had been terminated.
 Lofi Girl resumed streaming on 12 July.
 According to a spokesman for FMC Music, the copyright claims were filed by hackers who had gained access to the company's YouTube account.
 Following the incident, Lofi Girl criticized YouTube for not investigating the claims more thoroughly and for not providing content creators an opportunity to appeal false claims.

-# Author's note
+## Author's note

-The aforementioned 20,844 hour long livestream is [here](https://youtu.be/5qap5aO4i9A), but the VOD is still processing, so I'll have you watch the current stream for 20,844 hours instead.
+The aforementioned 20,844 hour long stream is [here](https://youtu.be/5qap5aO4i9A), but the VOD is still processing, so I'll have you watch the current stream for 20,844 hours instead.